nitpweb/photoGallery/readme.md

       in 'https://developers.google.com/drive/api/v3/quickstart/nodejs'
       and copy it in working repository.

-   step 5: run 'node i' in cmd.
+   step 5: run 'npm i' in cmd.

    step 6: For creating folder in google drive, run 'localhost:3000/create' in browser.